Iasonaspg/speech-emotion-recognition/README.md

 # Speech Emotion Recognition Project

 This repository contains the source code of our project that implements Machine Learning techniques and algorithms for a Speech Emotion Recognition Project.
+The *.wav* file of a speech segment is analyzed and is classified by its emotion.

+A multi-class classification problem was implemented with 5 classes:
+- fear
+- anger
+- sadness
+- happiness
+- disgust

 Our main application is implemented in the Jupyter file named *SER_ML.ipynb*.
 We have added comments in each cell and before the definition of complex functions.